Francis Sheehy-Skeffington: Arrest

-About 10:30 p.m. on the second day of the Rising (25 April), Captain Bowen-Colthurst took Sheehy Skeffington out of the barracks, as a hostage for a raiding party on the tobacconist shop of Alderman James Kelly, a moderate 'home rule' nationalist.
-(The raid on the shop had been mistakenly ordered in the belief that it was the home of the Sinn Fein politician, Alderman Tom Kelly.)
+About 10:30 p.m. on the second day of the Rising (25 April), Captain Bowen-Colthurst took Sheehy-Skeffington out of the barracks, as a hostage for a raiding party on the tobacconist shop of Alderman James Kelly, a moderate 'home rule' nationalist.
+(Bowen-Colthurst’s superior, Major Rosborough, ordered the raid on the shop in the belief that it was the home of the Sinn Fein politician, Alderman Tom Kelly.)

-The raiding party consisted of an officer (Lieutenant Leslie Wilson) and 40 men led by Bowen-Colthurst, along with Sheehy Skeffington who had his hands tied behind his back.
-Before leaving the barracks, Bowen-Colthurst ordered Sheehy Skeffington to say his last prayers in case he might become a casualty, and when Sheehy Skeffington refused, Bowen-Colthurst said prayers on his behalf.
+The raiding party consisted of an officer (Lieutenant Leslie Wilson) and 40 men led by Bowen-Colthurst, along with Sheehy-Skeffington who had his hands tied behind his back.
+Before leaving the barracks, Bowen-Colthurst ordered Sheehy-Skeffington to say his last prayers in case he might become a casualty, and when Sheehy-Skeffington refused, Bowen-Colthurst said prayers on his behalf.
 The troops left the barracks and headed towards Rathmines Road, where they encountered three young people loitering opposite the Church of Mary Immaculate, Refuge of Sinners.
 On the pretext of the lateness of the hour and that martial law had been proclaimed, Bowen-Colthurst detained and interrogated the three young men.
 He then impetuously shot one of them: a 19-year-old mechanic named James Coade.
 Coade was initially left in the road but later that evening, picked up and taken to Portobello Barracks infirmary, where he died early the next morning without regaining consciousness.
-Sheehy Skeffington witnessed the shooting but Lieutenant Wilson testified at the subsequent Royal Commission that he did not hear Sheehy Skeffington make any protest.
+Sheehy-Skeffington witnessed the shooting but Lieutenant Wilson testified at the subsequent Royal Commission that he did not hear Sheehy-Skeffington make any protest.

-The party continued down the Lower Rathmines Road, and the soldiers stopped at the Portobello Bridge, where half of the men were left at a guardhouse along with Sheehy Skeffington.
-Bowen-Colthurst gave orders that the troops at the guardhouse were to monitor the further progress of the raiding party, and shoot Sheehy Skeffington if either his or their party came under attack from snipers.
-The soldiers made their way three hundred yards along the road to Alderman James Kelly's shop (and home), which they stormed and destroyed with grenades.
+The soldiers continued down the Lower Rathmines Road and they stopped at the Portobello Bridge, where half of the men (under Wilson), along with Sheehy-Skeffington, were left at a guardhouse.
+Bowen-Colthurst ordered the troops at the guardhouse to monitor the further progress of the raiding party, and if snipers attacked either his or Wilson's men, Wilson was to shoot Sheehy-Skeffington.